-Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, and U.S. all United States Drug Enforcement Agency (DEA) scheduled Schedule I and II drugs and many Schedule II drugs.
-Also found in this class are drugs which that are potent stimulants of the central nervous system.
-Drugs in this class have no generally accepted medical use in the racehorse racing horse and their pharmacological pharmacologic potential for altering the performance of a race-racing horse is very high.
+Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, all United States Drug Enforcement Agency (DEA) Schedule I drugs and many Schedule II drugs.
+Also found in this class are drugs that are potent stimulants of the central nervous system.
+Drugs in this class have no generally accepted medical use in the racing horse and their pharmacologic potential for altering the performance of a racing horse is very high.

 Drugs placed in this category have a high potential for affecting the outcome of a race.
-Most are not generally accepted as therapeutic agents in the racehorse racing horse.
+Most are not generally accepted as therapeutic agents in the racing horse.
 Many are products intended to alter consciousness or the psychic state of humans, and have no approved or indicated use in the horse.
-Some, such as injectable local anesthetics, have legitimate use in equine medicine, but should not be found in a racehorse racing horse.
+Some, such as injectable local anesthetics, have legitimate use in equine medicine, but should not be found in a racing horse.
 The following groups of drugs placed are in this class: